Stratification

 test_cv_counts.append(target_test.value_counts())

-To plot the information on a single figure, we will concatenate the information regarding the fold within the same dataset.
+To plot the information on a single figure, we concatenate the information regarding the fold within the same dataset.

 train_cv_counts = pd.concat(